PranavJayachand/DIGHUM160/README.md

 2. Click the "Launch" button under "Jupyter Lab" and navigate through your file system to the `DIGHUM160` folder you downloaded above.

-3. Navigate to the "lessons" folder.
+3. Navigate to the "Notebooks" folder, and too "Week1".

-4. Open the `1_Preprocessing.ipynb` file to begin.
+4. Open the `Preprocessing_Lesson.ipynb` file to begin.

 5. Press Shift + Enter (or Ctrl + Enter) to run a cell.